That Enigmatic Place Called Los Altos De Jalisco

 -

-On a different installment I might focus on criticizing how Latin America is similarly excluded from "Western culture" because of non-cultural traits such as money and race, and even though Western culture (sadly, forcibly) replaced most aspects of native cultures.
+On a different installment I might focus on criticizing how Latin America is similarly excluded from "Western culture" because of non-cultural traits such as money and race, and even though Western culture (sadly, often forcibly) replaced most aspects of native cultures.
 Notable exceptions to the Western rule of Latin America are food and music, where European contributions are kind of co-protagonist (but you might say the glorious culinary achievements of Coca-cola and Starbucks have a higher influence these days), but then again, syncretism is also true of the music of the United States.
 In any case, as with race, we must also avoid the antithetic Medievalesque caricature of there being such a thing as pure and distinct cultures.
 E.g: what would European food be without tomatoes, chocolate, potatoes, tea, coffee and spices?
 And just as there's no such thing as pure-breed European food, there would be no Western culture in the absence of Jewish religion, Islamic scholars, African musicians, Indian numerals, etc. But even this is just a summary description, not a prescription.
 We shouldn't want to belong to any club which doesn't want us as members.
 Whatever we are, strive not to please external perceptions, but to enjoy ourselves.
 Lest we end up like our Anglo friends who, intoxicated by their own farts, reach adulthood thinking that Plato and Michelangelo were carved to their image. ↩

 -